elsicab/little-heist/README.md

 # Little Heist

 <h3>Background</h3>
-Little Heist is a mini-game which attempts to mimic the style of maze and chase games.
-The objective is to have the player reach the next level while collecting coins and avoiding the guards.
-The game ends when the player is spotted and caught by the guard.
-The game is won when the player makes it to the vault.
+Little Heist is a mini-game which attempts to mimic the style of a coin collection and obstacle avoidance game.
+The objective is to have the player reach the next level by collecting coins and avoiding the guards.
+The game ends when the player is caught by the guard.
+The game is won when the player collects 30 coins.
 <ul>
-  <li>Level 1: The player starts at the bank's front door.
-The objective is to make it to door #2 which will take the player to the next level.
-The player accomplishes this by avoiding being in the line of sight of the guards and collecting coins on their way to reach the door. </li>
+  <li>Level 1 - 10 coins </li>
-  <li>Level 2: Follows the same concept as level 1 but this level will increase the difficulty to reach the next level.</li>
+  <li>Level 2 - 20 coins</li>
-  <li>Level 3: The last level of the game.
-The difficulty is increased by dimming the visuals and making it more difficult for the player to navigate.
-In this level, the guards will be replaced with lasers and the player's goal is to reach the vault. </li>
+  <li>Level 3 - 30 coins</li>
 </ul>

 <h3>Functionality & MVPs</h3>
 In Little Heist, users will be able to:
 <ul>
-  <li>Start, pause and quit the game.</li>
+  <li>Start, pause and restart the game.</li>
   <li>Move character up, down, left and right taking rule set into account.</li>
   <li>Interact with guards will move in  unique patterns automatically.</li>
   <li>Walk through coins and collect them automatically.</li>
-  <li>Enter next level by reaching the door and character will automatically enter the next level.</li>
+  <li>Enter next level by collecting a set amount of coins.</li>
   <li>Move through the map without going through walls through game collision logic.In the event of a collision, the player will remain in place until the direction of movement is changed.</li>
   <li>Collide with the guards which will cause an immediate Game Over.</li>
 </ul>